jrconlin/bipostal/docs/source/index.rst

-Welcome to demoapp's documentation!
+Welcome to bipostal's documentation!
 ===================================

 .. services::
-   :package: demoapp
+   :package: bipostal

-    These are the services implemented by demoapp.
+    These are the services implemented by bipostal.